nathamanath/ajax.js/README.md

 Make ajax requests with ease.

-Ajax.js has 0 external dependencies, and works in all proper browsers as well as IE
+Ajax.js has 0 external dependencies, and works in all proper browsers as well as IE>=8.
->= 8.

 ## Usage